-The Court begins by recalling that, by a joint Application filed in the Registry of the Court on 4 July 2018, Bahrain, Egypt, Saudi Arabia and the United Arab Emirates instituted an appeal against a Decision rendered by the Council of the International Civil Aviation Organization (ICAO) on 29 June 2018 in proceedings brought by Qatar against these States on 30 October 2017, pursuant to Article 84 of the Convention on International Civil Aviation (the "Chicago Convention").
+The Court begins by recalling that, by a joint Application filed in the Registry of the Court on 4 July 2018, Bahrain, Egypt and the United Arab Emirates instituted an appeal against a Decision rendered by the Council of the International Civil Aviation Organization (ICAO) on 29 June 2018 in proceedings brought by Qatar against these States on 30 October 2017, pursuant to Article II, Section 2, of the International Air Services Transit Agreement, adopted at Chicago on 7 December 1944 (the "IASTA").
 In this Decision, the ICAO Council rejected the preliminary objections raised by the applicant States that it lacked jurisdiction "to resolve the claims raised" by Qatar in its application and that these claims were inadmissible.

-In their Application, the applicant States seek to found the jurisdiction of the Court on Article 84 of the Chicago Convention, in conjunction with Article 36, paragraph 1, and Article 37 of the Statute of the Court.
+In their Application, the applicant States seek to found the jurisdiction of the Court on Article II, Section 2, of the IASTA, and by reference on Article 84 of the Chicago Convention, in conjunction with Articles 36, paragraph 1, and 37 of the Statute of the Court.

 For the purposes of this Judgment, the applicant States are collectively referred to as the "Appellants".
-In describing proceedings before the ICAO Council, these States are referred to as respondents before that body.
+In describing proceedings before the ICAO Council, these States are referred to as respondents before the ICAO Council.